-Dr. Sujatha Kannan is an associate professor of anesthesiology and critical care medicine and pediatrics at the Johns Hopkins University School of Medicine.
-She specializes in pediatric critical care.
+Dr. Sujatha Kannan is professor of anesthesiology and critical care medicine and pediatrics at the Johns Hopkins University School of Medicine.
+She is also the Richard J. Traystman Endowed Chair and the Vice Chair for Research for ACCM.
+She specializes in pediatric critical care with expertise in pediatric neurocritical care.
 In addition to her role at Johns Hopkins, Dr. Kannan is also a research scientist at the Hugo Moser Researcher Institute at Kennedy Krieger Institute.

 Dr. Kannan completed her medical training at the Jawaharlal Institute of Post Graduate Medical Education and Research in Pondicherry, India.
 She conducted residencies in pediatrics at the University Illinois at Chicago and the Children’s Hospital of Michigan.
 Additionally, she completed a fellowship in pediatric critical care medicine at the Children’s Hospital of Michigan.
 Dr. Kannan joined the Johns Hopkins faculty in 2011.

-Dr. Kannan is a member of the Society for Neuroscience, the International Society for Cerebral Blood Flow and Metabolism, the Society of Critical Care Medicine, the Society for Pediatric Research and the American Academy of Pediatrics.
+Dr. Kannan is a member of the Society for Neuroscience, the Society of Critical Care Medicine, and the Society for Pediatric Research.
+She is a fellow of the American Institute for Medical and Biological Engineering.
 She has published extensively and has won several awards for her research.
-She is board certified in pediatrics and pediatric critical care.